kovart/challenge-4/README.md

-To make the agent more testable, all Compound configs are parsed from the [compound-finance/compound-config](https://github.com/compound-finance/compound-config) official repository and used depending on the `network` property provided in the transaction events.
+To make the agent more testable, all Compound configs are parsed from the [compound-finance/compound-config](https://github.com/compound-finance/compound-config) official repository and used depending on the `network` property provided in the transaction event.

-Currently, Governor Bravo V2 is supported only on Mainnet network.
+Currently, Governor Bravo is supported **only on Mainnet network**.

 ## Supported Chains